larion-tech-innovation/BMAD-Explorer/README.md

-BMAD Explorer is a lightweight, zero-dependency site that collects BMAD-related reference material — process maps, agent guides, and knowledge references for AI-driven software development at LARION — as browsable HTML pages and exposes them through a single curated landing page.
+BMAD Explorer is a lightweight, zero-dependency site that collects BMAD-related reference material — process maps, agent guides, and knowledge references for AI-driven software development — as browsable HTML pages and exposes them through a single curated landing page.

 The landing page indexes three top-level references: